ritz078/embed-js/README.md

 * Vine embed is now responsive
 * Support for xls,xlsx,doc,docx,ppt added
 * ustream support added.
-* streetview and view support added for maps
+* streetview and view support added for maps.
+* function to load the plugin in a single block added.

 Version 2.0.3
 -------------